Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation

 Notably, incorporating item self-promotion led to an increase in both the average exposure and click-through probability of items, while simultaneously improving platform-level fairness.
 At the same time, the introduction of personalized persuasive content enhanced recommendation accuracy on the user side.
 These results demonstrate that our framework can simultaneously support the objectives of users, items, and the platform.

-Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We identify fundamental limitations of user-centric modeling in recommender systems and introduce the first tri-party LLM-agent recommendation framework that explicitly coordinates users, items, and the platform through agent-based regulation of exposure and fairness. \item We propose a two-stage pipeline consisting of (i) item-side personalized self-promotion to endow items with agency and alleviate cold-start effects, and (ii) platform-led multi-objective re-ranking with exposure modulation to balance tri-party interests. \item Extensive experiments on public datasets demonstrate consistent improvements in accuracy, group fairness, and item-level utility, and further show that \textbf{item self-promotion} can simultaneously enhance fairness and effectiveness, challenging the conventional trade-off assumption. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We identify fundamental limitations of user-centric modeling in recommender systems and introduce the first tri-party LLM-agent recommendation framework that explicitly coordinates users, items, and the platform through agent-based regulation of exposure and fairness. \item We propose a two-stage pipeline consisting of (i) item-side personalized self-promotion to endow items with agency and alleviate cold-start effects, and (ii) platform-led multi-objective re-ranking with exposure modulation to balance tri-party interests. \item Experiments validate the superiority of TriRec over existing baselines in enhancing accuracy, fairness, and item utility, and further show that \textbf{item self-promotion} can simultaneously enhance fairness and effectiveness, challenging the conventional trade-off assumption. \end{itemize}